ADVANCED SIGNAL PROCESSING - 2020/1

 2-hour, closed-book written examination;

-Pattern recognition system design: An assignment involving the design of a pattern classification system;
+Pattern recognition assignment and experiment: An assignment and experiment involving the design and evaluation of pattern classification systems;

 Formative assessment and feedback